 You can back up your iPhone onto iCloud over Mobile Data only if you meet the following requirements:

-Your iPhone is running iOS 15 – The ability to enable iCloud Backup over Mobile Data is a feature that comes via the iOS 15 update.
-Since iOS 15 Developer Beta 1 is the only available iOS 15 release yet, you will be able to use iCloud Backup over Mobile Data if you somehow installed the latest developer release.
+- Your iPhone is running iOS 15 – The ability to enable iCloud Backup over Mobile Data is a feature that comes via the iOS 15 update.
+You can head over to Settings > General > Software Update to update your device to iOS 15.
+Once updated, you can follow the guide below to enable backup over mobile data.

 How to Enable iCloud Backup over Mobile Data on iPhone

 If you’re eligible to use the ‘iCloud Backup over Mobile Data’, then you using the feature is pretty easy.
 To enable the feature, open the Settings app on your iPhone running iOS 15 and tap on your name at the top of the screen.

 This will open up the Apple ID screen on your device.
 Here, scroll down and select the ‘iCloud’ option on the screen.

 Inside iCloud, tap on the ‘iCloud Backup’ option.

 On the next screen, enable the ‘Back Up Over Mobile Data’ toggle.